auth0-blog/blog-passwordless-authentication/README.md

 7. Navigate to `localhost:3000` to see the app

-## Setup Instructions: Auth0 Lock Passwordless
+## Setup Instructions: Auth0 Passwordless

-Auth0 Lock Passwordless requires that you have an Auth0 account.
+Auth0 Passwordless requires that you have an Auth0 account.
 [Sign up](https://auth0.com) for free if you don't.

 1. Run `npm install` to install dependencies (NodeJs is a prerequisite)
 2. Open the `login.html` and `callback.html` pages